Dmitry450/bfscript2/README.md

 <code>@name index sub value</code> - sub value of cell by address name\[i\]

-using a buffer located across t cells from the current

 <code>print n</code> - print cell values from the current to the next through n cells

 <code>split v</code> - split string v into characters and distribute them in the following cells